Electorama Logo

 ABIF and abiftool

-Conversion of ABIF to/from other formats
+Conversion of ABIF to/from other formats with abiftool

 Input formats

-The 2023 version of abiftool/abiflib accepts input in the following formats:
+abiftool/abiflib accepts input in the following formats:

 Output formats